Graph Shortest Path Algorithms Overview

 All-Pairs Shortest Path

-The all-pairs shortest path problem asks you to compute the shortest path between every pair of vertices in a graph.
+The all-pairs shortest path problem asks you to find the shortest paths between any two nodes in a graph.

-.
-If you are asked to compute the shortest path between all pairs of nodes, this is the all-pairs shortest path problem.
+, you need to find the shortest path between every pair of nodes.
+This is called the all-pairs shortest path problem.

-The output of all-pairs shortest path algorithms is usually a two-dimensional array dist
+The final output of an all-pairs shortest path algorithm is a 2D array dist

 , where dist[i][j]

-represents the length of the shortest path from node i
+means the shortest path length from node i

 to node j